 Please contact The Office of Disability Support Services for Students at (716) 673-3270 for assistance.
-Current students should contact DSS prior to April 1st for any medical accommodations and prospective students should contact DSS prior to July 1st for any medical accommodations.

-The office of Disability Support Services for Students (DSS) works with the Office of Residence Life to provide housing accommodations for qualified students with disabilities.
+The Office of Disability Support Services for Students (DSS) works with the Office of Residence Life to provide housing accommodations for qualified students with disabilities.
 Students requesting housing accommodations on the basis of a disability must register with the DSS office and provide documentation of a disability.
 All requests are reviewed on a case-by-case basis dependent on the nature and degree of severity of the individual’s disability.